revolunet/django-extjs-filebrowser/README.md

 django-extjs-explorer
 =====================

-django reusable app with ExtJs based explorer like to browse, manage, upload and download files to many filesystems.
+django pluggable app with ExtJs based explorer like to browse, manage, upload and download files to many filesystems.

 The django backend uses PyFilesystem so you can read/write to differents datasources and copy files across differents servers or amazon s3 buckets.

-[Branch master][10] is the reusable app code.
-You have an example django project in the [django-example branch][12]
+The example django app is located at [djangoproject/apps/django_extjs_filebrowser][10]

 Comments welcome at [contact@revolunet.com][8]